kennylomax/TutorialsAsCode/journeys/TutorialAsCode4UpscaleCustomExtension/README.md

 # Tutorials as Code - Tutorial and End2End Test in One: Upscale Custom Extension

-## Background
-- these journeys serve as demos, tutorials, **and end2end tests, that can be run automatically on Docker** (for inclusion in CICDs)
+(TutorialAsCode serve as demos, tutorials, and as end2end tests, that can be executed automatically in CICD Pipelines.
+Their particular format makes them followable by humans but also by a computer, meaning they can be tested in a CICD pipeline.
+More [here](https://github.com/kennylomax/TutorialsAsCode). )
-- The proposal is to have a series of these journey, to  serve as *tutorials*, *demos*, and also as *end-to-end tests* for inclusion in CICD pipelines and onboarding material.

 ## Prerequisites for OSX